Designing a car rental app

 Users often face unexpected hurdles in existing rental apps that disrupt their booking flow

-Observing the Booking Journey
+Observing the Booking Journey in Real-Time

 I performed a deep dive into the rental market by observing two usability tests on competitor apps